TelepathicGrunt/RepurposedStructures/README.md

 <p>&nbsp;</p>
 <h2><strong><span style="font-size: 24px; color: #009611;">PRE-MADE DATAPACKS</span></strong></h2>
 <p>&nbsp;</p>
-<p>Since Villages and Wells can be overridden with datapacks, that means you can customize the blocks in those structures with other mod's blocks!
-If you decide to use the datapack below, download it, go into your world's save folder, and put the zipped folder into the datapack folder.
+<p>Since Villages, Temples, Shipwrecks, Wells, and their template pools/processors, you can override all of this with datapacks!
+That means you can customize the blocks in those structures with other mod's blocks or add pieces of other mod's villages into RS's villages!&nbsp;If you decide to use the datapack below, download it, go into your world's save folder, and put the zipped folder into the datapack folder.
 Now when you load the game, the datapack should take effect!
 (Also, you can share mod-compat datapacks you made to me and I'll add it below after I check it out and like it!)</p>
 <p>&nbsp;</p>
 <p><strong><a href="https://www.curseforge.com/minecraft/mc-mods/swamp-expansion">Swamp Expansion pack!</a>&nbsp;(1.15.2 only)</strong></p>
 <p>Repurposed Structures's swamp villages will use Swamp Expansion's wood and blocks with this datapack!
 I hope it looks good!<br />Download link: <a href="https://github.com/TelepathicGrunt/RepurposedStructures/files/4807148/Repurposed_Structures-Swamp_Expansion.zip">Repurposed_Structures-Swamp_Expansion.zip</a></p>
+<p>&nbsp;</p>
+<p><strong><a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/download/0.0.2/Repurposed_Structures-Hidden_Advancements.zip">Hidden Advancement pack!</a></strong></p>
+<p>Add this datapack to the world's datapack folder to make Repurposed Structures's advancements no longer pop up on screen!
+The advancement will then only be able to be viewed in the advancements menu and nowhere else.</p>
+<p>Download link: <a href="https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/download/0.0.2/Repurposed_Structures-Hidden_Advancements.zip">https://github.com/TelepathicGrunt/RepurposedStructures-Fabric/releases/download/0.0.2/Repurposed_Structures-Hidden_Advancements.zip</a></p>
 <p><span style="font-size: 18px;"><strong>______________________________________________________________________________</strong></span></p>
 <p>&nbsp;</p>
 <p style="text-align: center;"><span style="font-size: 12px;">For the list of changes in this mod, click the Source tab and check out CHANGELOG.txt file. </span></p>